 - “Unearned aid”- In order to have “earned” the Federal Financial Aid a student receives, he or she must attend classes at least 60% of the way through the semester.
 If a student withdraws before the 60% date, the university is responsible for return of the unearned aid to the federal government.
 The student then owes the university this amount.
 Nonattendance in courses can also result in a financial penalty.

-- Failure to meet Standards of Academic Progress (SAP) - Any student who fails to maintain a 2.00 overall grade point average and a 70% completion rate is place on Financial Aid Warning.
+- Failure to meet Satisfactory Academic Progress (SAP) - Any student who fails to maintain a 2.00 overall grade point average and a 70% completion rate is place on Financial Aid Warning.
 If the student does not move above the two figures in the following semester, the student is placed on Financial Aid Suspension.
-Being academically reinstated does not mean their aid will be reinstated.
+Being academically reinstated does not mean their financial aid will be reinstated.
 The student will need to submit an appeal to the Financial Aid Office.

 Red flags to look for: